Kathalia Upazila: Villages

+Culture

 Tradition

 The travel-thirsty people visit here again and again to see the beauty of Kathalia built on the banks of this river in an unknown attraction.
 Not only the travel thirsty, but also the lovers of delicious Hilsha of Bishkhali are equally attracted.

 Turning the page of history, it can be seen that there was a famous zamindar named Tendur Kha in Chechrirampur union of Kathalia.
 He was a descendant of Sher Shah of Sa Sa Ram in Bihar.
 He came from Bihar and settled at Chenchrirampur in Kathalia.
 Various signs of Mughal period are scattered in this upazila.
 The historic mosque of the Jamaddar house in Awrabunia still stands tall as a symbol of the Mughal period.

 Language

 The people of Kathalia Upazila prefer to speak their regional language.
 Due to its linguistic heritage and uniqueness, the regional language of Barisal attracts the minds of the people in a special way.
 Due to its continuation, the people of Kathalia speak this regional language.
-Besides, Jari, Sari, Bhatiali, Murshidi, Lalon Geeti, Punthipath have occupied a special place in the culture of the people of this region;which is the soul of Bengali folk literature.
+Besides, Jari, Sari, Bhatiali, Murshidi, Lalon Geeti, Punthipath have occupied a special place in the culture of the people of this region; which is the soul of Bengali folk literature.

-Sports and Recreation
+Sports and recreation

 Due to the traditional reasons, diversity in sports and entertainment can be noticed here.
 Football, Hadudu, Cricket, Kabaddi, Kanamachi as well as local games are popular.
 Besides, boat-race is a very popular sport as it is a riverine area.